tobijegede/jegede-portfolio/part3.md

 6. Understanding Princeton’s endowment: Long term is the mantra.
 Princeton University.
 Retrieved November 30, 2021, from https://www.princeton.edu/news/2021/10/04/understanding-princetons-endowment-long-term-mantra
 7. Understanding-College-and-University-Endowments.pdf.
 Retrieved November 30, 2021, from https://www.acenet.edu/Documents/Understanding-College-and-University-Endowments.pdf

+*Note: The images used in my final project were either pictures that I personally took or from WikiMedia or Pexels*

 [Return to the Home Page](README.md)